nrkno/Quibble/README.md

 * `Properties`: when two JSON objects have differences in their properties, e.g. the object `{ "name": "Quux" }` vs the object `{ "id": "1c3d" }`.
 * `ItemCount`: when two JSON arrays have a different number of items, e.g. the array `[ 1, 2 ]` vs the array `[ 1, 2, 3 ]`.

+Quibble makes a couple of [assumptions](#assumptions) that you might want to know about.

 ## TL;DR

 * [F# Examples](#f-examples).